Greek Civil War: The Dekemvriana events

-According to the Caserta Agreement all Greek forces (tactical and guerillas) were under Allied command.
-On December 1, 1944, the Greek government of "National Unity" under Papandreou and Scobie announced an ultimatum for the general disarmament of all guerrilla forces by 10 December excluding the tactical forces (the III Greek Mountain Brigade and the Sacred Band); and also a part of EDES and ELAS that would be used, if it was necessary, in Allied operations in Crete and Dodecanese against the remaining German army.
-As a result, on December 2 six ministers of the EAM, most of whom were KKE members, resigned from their positions in the "National Unity" government.
+On 1 December 1944, the Greek "National Unity" government of Papandreou announced an ultimatum for the general disarmament by 10 December of all guerrilla forces, excluding the tactical forces (the III Greek Mountain Brigade and the Sacred Band); and also a part of EDES and ELAS that would be used, if it was necessary, in Allied operations in Crete and Dodecanese against the remaining German Army units.
 The EAM called for a general strike and announced the reorganization of the Central Committee of ELAS.
-A demonstration, forbidden by the government, was organised by EAM on December 3.
+A demonstration, forbidden by the government, was organised by EAM on 3 December.

 The demonstration involved at least 200,000 people marching in Athens on Panepistimiou Street towards the Syntagma Square.
 British tanks along with police units had been scattered around the area, blocking the way of the demonstrators.
-Shooting began when the marchers had arrived at the Tomb of the Unknown Soldier, above the Syntagma Square.
-They originated from the building of the General Police Headquarters, from the Parliament (Βουλή), from the Hotel Grande Bretagne (where international observers had settled), from other governmental buildings and from policemen on the street.

-Among many testimonies, N. Farmakis, a member of the Organization X participating in the shootings, described that he heard the head of the police Angelos Evert giving the order to open fire on the crowd.
-Although there are no accounts hinting that the crowd indeed possessed guns, the British commander Christopher Montague Woodhouse insisted that it was uncertain whether the first shots were fired by the police or the demonstrators.
-A total of 28 protesters were killed by the Greek police that day, and hundreds were injured.
+The shootings began when the marchers had arrived at the Tomb of the Unknown Soldier, in front of the Royal palace, above Syntagma Square.
+More than 28 demonstrators were killed, and 148 were injured.
 This signaled the beginning of the Dekemvriana (Δεκεμβριανά, "the December events"), a 37-day period of full-scale fighting in Athens between EAM fighters and smaller parts of ELAS and the forces of the British army and the government.